tobyond/stairwell/README.md

 ## Usage

 Define a class in your app that inherits from `Stairwell::Query`.
-We're going to assume you are in a rails app, but this will work in any ruby app, ActiveRecord is not a dependency here.
+We're going to assume you are in a rails app, but this will work in any ruby app, although ActiveRecord is a dependency of this gem.
 In rails you could create a directory called `app/queries` for instance.

 Define your `validate_type`, which will be the arguments you send in, and their type.
 For instance, if your query looks like this: `SELECT * FROM users WHERE name = :name`, and name is a `String`, your `validate_type` will look like this `validate_type :name, :string`, and you'll pass in a hash of your binds like this: `{ name: "<name value>" }`